DrZedd42/truffle-multicontract-deployment/README.md

-#Deploying Multiple Contracts Using Truffle
+# Deploying Multiple Contracts Using Truffle

-##Setup Enviornment
+## Setup Enviornment

-Note: This repo has only been tested using Ubunut and may not be compatible for non-Unix software such as Windos
+Note: This repo has only been tested using Ubunut and may not be compatible for non-Unix software such as Windows

 ### Install download and install both geth and truffle

 * [truffle suite](https://github.com/trufflesuite/truffle)
 * [geth for Ubuntu](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu)
 * [geth for OSX](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac)

+Install both into same project folder

 ### Clone truffle-multicontract-deployment to your project folder